Messalina (1960 film)

 Messalina (Messalina Venere imperatrice) is a 1960 Italian peplum film directed by Vittorio Cottafavi.

 Plot

-After the death of the Emperor Caligula, Claudius is chosen to replace him.
+After the death of the Roman Emperor Caligula, his paternal uncle Claudius is chosen to replace him.
 Claudius decides to take a new wife, the Vestal Virgin Messalina, the niece of Augustus Caesar.

-The night before the wedding Messalina murders a noble via poison.
+The night before the wedding, Messalina murders a noble via poison.
 An assassin is sent to kill Messalina; she seduces him, has him killed and presents his severed head.